 Your stance becomes more natural.
 You stop thinking about where your hands go because they just go there.
 Basic combinations begin flowing without conscious thought.

-At this point, you're still clearly a beginner.
-But you're a beginner who's improving.
-That's a significant shift in mindset.
+At this point, you are still clearly a beginner.
+But you are a beginner who is improving.
+That is a significant shift in mindset.

 Months Four to Six: Connecting the Dots